 In today’s game design professions, the experts who create and build games don’t work on an assembly line, handing pieces off to the next worker.
 They collaborate from day one, able to understand each other’s roles and expertise.

-Students in the Game Design concentration will learn both theory and skill with faculty experts from across the university in the key component areas of games: dramatic narrative and character development, visual and sound synthesis, special effects and performance capture, programming and engine development, interface and interaction architecture development, game assessment and redesign.
+Students in Game Design will learn both theory and skill with faculty experts from across the university in the key component areas of games: dramatic narrative and character development, visual and sound synthesis, special effects and performance capture, programming and engine development, interface and interaction architecture development, game assessment and redesign.
 In their courses, students will learn how to apply their specialized knowledge from their majors to enhance these component areas.
 They will work in highly interdisciplinary and collaborative contexts to parallel the experience of developing effective, engaging and well-functioning games in diverse teams.

 The IDeATe collaborative studios promote hands-on learning through making, critique, and iterative design.
 Students in these courses apply skills from both technology and arts disciplines to prototype ideas and leverage the diversity of perspectives to produce innovation in their field.
 Learning happens both through the instructor and through the interdisciplinary peer cohort.